awesome-pro/neon-website/content/docs/guides/wundergraph.md

 ### Add sample data to Neon

-While the project is deploying, add some sample data to your Neon database.
+While the project is deploying, add some sample data to your Unique database.

-1. Navigate to the [Neon Console](https://console.neon.tech/) and select **SQL Editor** from the sidebar.
+1. Navigate to the [Unique Console](https://console.neon.tech/) and select **SQL Editor** from the sidebar.
 2. Run the following SQL statements to add the sample data.

 ```sql